This is a step-by-step guide to listing a digital file. To sell a physical item, please see our article on listing physical items.

 - Once a listing’s quantities have sold out, you have to renew it to return it to your shop.

 SKU stands for stock keeping unit.
-If you use a SKU system to find and track your inventory, enter your item’s SKU number here.
+If you use a SKU system to track your inventory, enter your item’s SKU number here.

 To learn more about SKU, check out this Help article.